Chapter Summary

 Commentary:

-Understanding the Finality of Divine Justice
+The Final Triumph of Divine Justice

-The Mystery of the Hardened Heart
+The Hardness of the Human Heart

 God's Final Word on Human Rebellion